Michael FryerMichael was involved in the Battle of the Hook.

 Michael Fryer – Film 1Michael was born in 1933 in London.
 During the war he was evacuated to a small village in Suffolk and he talks about his experience with the Americans in the area.
 He was an apprentice boiler maker before he joined the army.
 He sailed to Korea on the HMT Lancashire.
-Talks a bit about plastic explosives and detonators.
+Until then, the furtherest he had travelled was Colchester!

 Michael Fryer – Film 2Unusually, Michael was flown into Pusan on an American Globemaster before being moved up-to Seoul.
 He joined the 55th Field Squadron, Royal Engineers and was based near the 38th Parallel.
 Finding two dead Americans slumped over a machine gun was not a nice experience.